mozilla/fxa/packages/fxa-email-service/README.md

-Currently, both the incoming and outgoing queues happen to be SQS queues but, since that's an implementation detail, the code makes some effort to separate them behind abstract `Incoming` and `Outgoing` traits.
+Currently, both the incoming and outgoing queues happen to be SQS queues but, since that's an implementation detail, the code separates them behind more abstract `Incoming` and `Outgoing` traits.
-It's not a perfect abstraction because the `Notification` type was allowed to leak out of the `sqs` module for the sake of expediency.
-That can be easily addressed later, if and when we come to rely on a different queue implementation.

 The queue URLs and region
 are set via config,